Maritime cocaine smuggling: Torpedo

+The buoy contains a mechanism to temporarily raise then lower its antenna to transmit its coordinates in encrypted form at irregular intervals.
+Encrypted codes are used in case of signal interception.
+Such an encryption could, at a minimum, delay authorities in their attempt to reach the cargo, allowing the traffickers to reach it first.
+This system evolved from existing buoys used on fishing nets.
+The buoy designers claim a near 100% shipment delivery success, and state the "torpedo" development is evolving into remote-control using encrypted signals transmitted via satellite.

+Underwater concealment of narcotics on cargo ships

+Underwater smuggling operations often involve divers attaching so-called "parasites"—large metal containers concealed beneath the waterline and filled with illicit substances such as cocaine—to the hulls of cargo ships.
+This method allows traffickers to covertly transport drugs across international borders, as the containers are difficult to detect during standard inspections.
+However, only relatively small quantities have been reported using this technique, usually ranging in the hundreds of kilograms, as evidenced by reported seizures of up to 200 kg in single incidents.

-Key Responses
+Key responses

 Since 9/11, countries have shown an increased response and focus to maritime security related issues as threats to ports became a concern.
 This has created an increased focus and recognition of the role of the maritime in cocaine smuggling.
 The UNODC has been a major actor in the response to combatting maritime cocaine smuggling at an international level.
 The UNODC has found that corruption and weak law enforcement capacity are key factors in keeping the supply chain of cocaine smuggling resilient.
 The UNODC has recognised the maritime as a popular domain due to the lack of jurisdiction on the high seas.
 Therefore, international cooperation is the crucial tool to counter maritime cocaine smuggling based on the principle of "shared and common responsibility".

-United States Response
+United States response

 The United States government has gone for a more invasive approach to the issue of maritime cocaine smuggling.
 Rather than relying solely on the US Coast Guard and customs to detect cocaine being smuggling into the country, the United States government is intervening in Colombia.
 The United States has provided military hardware and training to the Colombian military, aiming to reduce the quantity of cocaine directed towards the United States.
-In addition to this, the United States government is also providing infrastructure to Colombia in order to assist in fighting insurgency in the country created by FARC and ELN.
+In addition to this, the United States government is also providing infrastructure to Colombia to assist in fighting insurgency in the country created by FARC and ELN.